KBenEbberly/KBE001/README.md

 # KBE001
-I develop webpages and smart contracts
+I develop webpages and smart contracts.
+I am in training to become a backend developer and software engineer.